ethereum-oasis-op/L2/meeting_minutes.md

 # Meeting Minutes: Technical Specification of General Layer 2 Blockchain Scalability Solutions for EVM-compatible public Blockchains WG

+## Meeting Wed, 4 May 2022, 7:00 am PT

+Attending: Andreas Freund, Tas Dienes, Dan Shaw, David Katz, Samrat Kishor

+Scribe: Samrat Kishor

+Proposed agenda
+1. Welcome, and a reminder of WG meeting rules
+2. Selection of scribe
+3. Introduction of new participants
+4. Report on L2 relevant subjects and feedback on L2 WG launch from Devconnect -- Tas
+5. Review of  A DeFi Conundrum: L2s are awesome but they still suck for real financial assets" [(here)](https://docs.google.com/document/d/1RCq9XfH8daEQ_djabRIkXXn0LBYdiNBUV9NiH5lZdT4/edit?usp=sharing) and discussion on content and where to publish
+6. Discuss next steps on collaboration with EEA Cross-Chain Interop WG (see new issue on EEA WG Testing Run at the end of Q2 and call for participants)
+7. Open Forum for other items

+Notes from the meeting:

+Tas: Updates from L2 event at DevConnect Amsterdam:
+- The L2 working group announced at DevConnect.
+- Most of the major L2 platforms were present.
+- General sense in the conversations was that the time is right for talking about standards.
+- The group agreed on the fact that we need to follow up with them and explore ways to work together and hence find a way of working in asynchronous/synchronous ways.
+We could possibly use Slack.

+Andreas appealed to the group to review the draft blog post on digital assets with residuals: https://docs.google.com/document/d/1RCq9XfH8daEQ_djabRIkXXn0LBYdiNBUV9NiH5lZdT4/edit?usp=sharing
+The group collectively needs to take a look.
+Comments have been addressed from EEA and post this round of feedback the article will be ready to publish.

+Andreas suggested that we need to join forces and have joint communication with the Interop working group.
+We can explore working with Anais to see if our working group can coordinate on outbound communication.

+Andreas suggested that we should reach out to the L2 platforms like Socket and let them know about this working group.
+We should plan L2<->L2 interop testing their tech.

+The group discussed about the user experience for new members and it was concluded that Giithub and Slack is the best place to land new members for this woking group.

+A conversation ensued between John W and Andreas F about various growth and outreach strategies for this working group.

 ## Meeting Wed, 20 Apr 2022, 7:00 am PT

 Postponed due to key participants attending DevConnect in Amsterdam.